 Debt is common across Canada.
 Canadians have a variety of debt, including mortgage debt, credit card debt, student loan debt, and more.
-Canadian debt increased with the COVID-19 pandemic, with the Canadian household debt ratio increasing to 176.9%.
-This means that for every dollar Canadians earned in 2020, they owed approximately $1.77 to creditors.
+Canadian debt has increased over time, with the Canadian household debt ratio increasing to 185.19%, which is currently the highest across G7 countries, compared to around 101% in the United States and Germany.
+This means that for every dollar Canadians earned in 2020, they owed approximately $1.85 to creditors.

 With such a high debt-to-income ratio, it’s reasonable to question whether or not you’ll manage to pay off the debt in your lifetime.
 Here’s everything you need to know about debt after death.

-Technically, no. You’re dead, so you as an individual aren’t on the hook for your debt.
-Creditors and debt collectors cannot go after a deceased person; however, they can go after your estate.
-Your estate pays for your debt when you die.
+Technically, no. You as an individual aren’t on the hook for your debt, creditors and debt collectors cannot go after a deceased person.
+However, they can go after your estate.
+Upon death, your estate pays for your debt.

 Your estate is the sum of your net worth, including money in bank accounts, insurance, the value of assets like a house, car, or expensive jewellery, and other investments.
 Your estate becomes relevant when you die, or if you declare bankruptcy.